-The principal sources of funding for the Society's activities include net revenues generated by the Publications Division (Publications) and the Chemical Abstracts Service Division (CAS), collectively, Electronic and Other Information Services Revenue.
+The principal sources of funding for the Society's activities include net revenues generated by the Publications Division (Publications) and CAS, collectively, Electronic and Other Information Services Revenue.
 Publications publishes a wide range of peer-reviewed scientific journals, periodicals, and books which are available to members and subscribers.
 CAS analyzes, organizes, and shares scientific information that drives discovery, providing innovative solutions that empower scientists, patent information professionals, and business leaders worldwide.
-Other sources of the Society's revenue include member dues, insurance premiums, registration fees, investment income, and contributions from individuals and institutions to support Society programs.
+Other sources of the Society's revenue include investment income, member dues, insurance premiums, registration fees, and contributions from individuals and institutions to support Society programs.
 Products and services are sold domestically and in overseas markets, principally in Europe and Asia.
 The Society's diverse clientele is composed of its members and other chemistry-related practitioners, corporations, academic institutions, and government agencies.